hhuu402/LEAPTakeHomeTest/README.md

 $ npm install

+This project will also require

+- react-router-dom

+- react-bootstrap

+- jquery

+- firebase

-This project will also require react-router-dom, react-bootstrap, jquery,firebase to be installed using npm in the project directory.
+to be installed using npm in the project directory.

 To run the React project: